-Get your questions answered or ask us a new one.
+Get your questions answered below or ask us a new one.

 WHAT IS THE MISSION OF AMERICAN FAMILY EDUCATION?

 - We support a process from parent-led to self-directed, purpose-driven, leadership education for the information age, building strong individuals, families, and communities.
 This a new educational system for all ages.
 Students learn, in a purpose-driven environment, agency based education with the structure of a private school, including inspiring teachers and mentors.

 Benjamin Franklin said, “The idea of what is true merit should also be often presented to youth, explained and impressed on their minds, as consisting in an inclination joined with an ability to serve mankind, one’s country, friends and family; which ability is with the blessing of God to be acquired or greatly increased by true learning; and should indeed be the great aim and end of all learning.”

 The “great end and aim” of learning at American Family Education is to support the development of creative and capable adults who have identified their life’s purpose and are living for that purpose.
 A purpose driven system of education supports each student’s holistic development.
 These principles can be applied no matter where students are learning (at home or at school etc…).

 What is the role of the student?

 - Students at AFE move through a maturing process in harmony with natural development.
 Students are expected to come to class prepared to learn and apply themselves.
 Young children rely on parents to guide and lead their education.
 As students mature, they begin to take on more responsibility for their academic achievement and begin to use parents and mentors as guides.
 The end goal is for students to become independent, servant leaders, in tune with their purpose, who know how to leverage mentors, academic skills, and their own talents and gifts.

 What is the role of the parent?